skincare do’s & don’t’s for you & your baby

 The best place to start is always educating yourself.
 The more you know about the different ingredients found in your product and how they affect you, the better choices you can make for you and your family.
 Another good rule of thumb, if you cannot pronounce the ingredients or recognize them they probably do not belong on your skin.

-To help make these choices, my good friend, and holistic esthetician, Leanne Hill, and I sat down for a quick discussion on some of the main ingredients you should avoid, and alternative products and companies you can use and trust.
+To help make these choices, my good friend, and holistic esthetician, Leigh Ann Hill, and I sat down for a quick discussion on some of the main ingredients you should avoid, and alternative products and companies you can use and trust.

-You can watch the full episode on the Rebel Roots Nutrition podcast here (insert link to podcast)
+You can listen to the full episode on the Rebel Roots Nutrition podcast here.

 • Parabens